terminalcloud/apps/docs/churchio.md

 ## Usage

 Just spin-up your container based on this snapshot and click over "Check your installation here".
-Login with your admin credentials and start using churchio.

-### Credentials:

-- username: admin
-- password: t3rminal
+Then, follow the on-screen instructions to configure your admin account and finish the site configuration.

 ---